-But, take Weglot customer ‘La Machine Cycle Club’ which translated its website into just 2 additional languages (English & German) and saw a 50% increase in traffic and 25% increase in conversion.
+But, take Weglot customer ‘Jimmy Fairly’ who translated its website into 4 additional languages and saw a 70% increase in traffic and a 6x increase in international conversion.

 Expanding into new markets doesn’t just have to mean going much further afield, neighbouring countries also offer big prospects for growth too.

 There are a number of ways to translate your Squarespace website, let’s take a look at the options.